-Nearby Punta del Este is a cosmopolitan place with several international schools, such as the International College, a relatively new private center for pre-school, primary and secondary school students offering the International Baccalaureate (IB) diploma program, and the Woodside School, a private co-ed school for students from kindergarten to high school.
-In addition to being the largest tourist spot in the department offering hotel and gastronomy services for all tastes.
+But the most important and best-known nearby city in Uruguay is Punta del Este, which you have surely heard of.
+It is a cosmopolitan place and has several international schools, such as the International College, a relatively new private school for pre-school, primary and secondary students that offers the International Baccalaureate (IB) diploma program, and the Woodside School, a private school mixed for students from kindergarten to high school.
+In addition to being the largest tourist spot in the department that offers hotel and gastronomy services for all tastes.

 Who lives there?

 Residents of La Barra they are mostly second homeowners, mainly business people with young families who want to spend some time away from the city and enjoy outdoor activities, mainly surfing.

 Around 80% of buyers on the coast of Punta del Este, and specifically from La BarraThey are foreigners, mainly Argentines and Europeans.